Jontruiz1/Jontruiz1/README.md

 - 🔭 I’m currently working on [My website portfolio](https://jontruiz1.github.io/)

-- 👨‍💻 All of my projects are available at [https://jontruiz1.github.io/](https://jontruiz1.github.io/)
+- 👨‍💻 All of my public projects are available at [https://jontruiz1.github.io/](https://jontruiz1.github.io/)

 - 📫 How to reach me **jontheruiz4@gmail.com**